chromium/chromium/net/docs/net-log.md

 NetLog parameters are specified as a JSON serializable `base::Value` which does not support 64-bit integers.

-Be careful when using `base::Value::SetIntKey()` as it will truncate 64-bit values to 32-bits.
+Be careful when using `base::Value::Dict::Set()` as it will truncate 64-bit values to 32-bits.

 Instead use `NetLogNumberValue()`.